When it comes to choosing a credit card, the choice isn’t always easy!

 If you carry your balances over each month, select a credit card with a low yearly % rate.
 This is important, as you will continually be having interest charged on the outstanding, ongoing debt.

 There is no benefit to you in picking a credit card with an interest free period, as you won’t be able to take any advantage of that.
 When you don’t pay your balance in full you are charged interest from the date of the purchase, until such time as the balance is cleared.
-The best type of card for you would be a low interest, no frills credit card.
+The right type of card for you would be a low interest, no frills credit card.

 What are the benefits of rewards programs?